-- (a) Where good hydrological information, such as a specific water resource study or a long-term flow record, is available it shall must be used to set minimum flows and core allocations in Schedule B to Part II the Regional Plan Plan - (b) Where information described in (a) above is not available, the minimum flows and core allocations set out in Schedule B shall must5 generally be a minimum flow equal to the estimated or calculated one-day mean annual low flow, and a core allocation equal to a percentage of the minimum as specified in Schedule B to Part II the Regional Plan.3
+- (a) Where good hydrological information, such as a specific water resource study or a long-term flow record, is available it shall be used to set minimum flows and core allocations in Schedule B. - (b) Where information described in (a) above is not available, the minimum flows and core allocations set out in Schedule B shall generally be a minimum flow equal to the estimated or calculated one-day mean annual low flow, and a core allocation equal to a percentage of the minimum as specified Schedule B.

-Policy 6-18: Supplementary water^ allocation
+Policy 6-18: Supplementary water allocation

-In addition to the core allocations set out in Policy 6-16, a supplementary allocation from rivers^ may be provided in circumstances where water^ is only taken when the river^ flow is greater than the naturalised median flow, and:3
+In addition to the core allocations set out in Policy 6-16, a supplementary allocation from rivers may be provided:

-- (a) in circumstances where water^ is only taken when the river flow is greater than the median flow, and the total amount of water taken by way of a supplementary allocation does not exceed 10% of the natural flow in the river at the time of abstraction, or 3 - (b) in circumstances where it can be shown that the supplementary allocation will not: - (i) increase the frequency or duration of low minimum1 flows or lead to a significant departure from the natural flow regime, including frequency of flushing flows39 - (ii) cause any adverse effects on the values of the water_body as set out in Schedule DBa1 - (iii) limit the ability of anyone to take water under a core allocation.
+(a) in circumstances where water is only taken when the river flow is greater than the median flow, and the total amount of water taken by way of a supplementary allocation does not exceed 10% of the natural flow in the river at the time of abstraction

+- (b) in circumstances where it can be shown that the supplementary allocation will not: - (i) increase the frequency or duration of low flows - (ii) cause any adverse effects on the values of the waterbody as set out in Schedule D - (iii) limit the ability of anyone to take water under a core allocation.